Starting your retail store requires lots of attention. The same goes for the opening and closing procedures you must follow daily.

 - Settle the machines like credit cards etc.

-- Get the countdown of money that can be witnessed as well as acknowledged by the manager.
+- Get the countdown of money that the manager can witness and acknowledge.

 Final Look For Assurance

-Get your stuff on the places and check the doors locked properly
+Get your stuff in the places and check the doors are locked properly

 Do not forget to alarm system activation and duress code before you exit.
 Also, ask everyone to leave before you walk out.

-Close doors, windows, and other possible places where someone can break in. recheck locks again and again.
+Close doors, windows, and other possible places where someone can break in. recheck locks repeatedly.

 Importance Of Retail Closing Procedure Checklist